OpenEvalProject/evals/manuscripts/elife-03061/v1/manuscript.md

 ## Results

-## Mice learn to perform a spatial navigation task
+### Mice learn to perform a spatial navigation task

 We trained mice on a navigation task that required encoding and retrieval of reward location on individual trials.
-Mice were placed on an H-shaped track, which consisted of two choice points separated by a central arm (
+Mice were placed on an H-shaped track, which consisted of two choice points separated by a central arm (Jones and Wilson, 2005) (Figure 1A).
+At one junction, a movable barrier forced mice to make a left or right turn in order to arrive at the start location.
+At the other junction, mice were free to turn in either direction.
+A food reward was delivered only if mice chose the arm closest to the most recent start location.

 ![Figure 1.](https://cdn.elifesciences.org/articles/03061/elife-03061-fig1-v1.jpg)

 **Figure 1.:** (A) Scale drawing of the end-to-end T-maze used in all experiments.
 On each trial, mice navigate through the ‘retrieval segment’ in the direction of the solid arrow and must choose between one of two reward sites.
 Reward is delivered for trajectories that involve two turns in the same direction (e.g., the ‘left/left’ trajectory shown).
 Once the reward site is reached, mice must travel back to one of two start locations in order to initiate the next trial.
 A movable barrier determines the start location for that trial, and hence which reward site will contain the food pellet.
 The barrier is repositioned randomly after each visit to a reward site (whether correct or incorrect).
 A second barrier (not shown) prevents mice from navigating between reward sites after a decision has been made.
 The maze is surrounded by 10 cm walls made of clear acrylic, through which distal cues are visible.
 (B) Fraction of correct trials in each session leading up to the start of optogenetic stimulation for N = 4 individual mice (open shapes) and the mean ± SEM. across all subjects (5-day running average).
 In the 5 days before the start of optogenetic stimulation (shaded region), all mice perform significantly above chance (p<0.05, based on p.d.f. of the binomial distribution with probability of 0.5).
-(C) Trials per minute for the same sessions as in C. Mean for last 5 days (shaded region) is 36.1 ± 18.3 trials per session per mouse.DOI: http://dx.doi.org/10.7554/eLife.03061.003
+(C) Trials per minute for the same sessions as in C. Mean for last 5 days (shaded region) is 36.1 ± 18.3 trials per session per mouse.

 In order to perform the task above chance, mice must update their knowledge of reward location on a trial-by-trial basis.
 During the encoding segment of the task (start arms), environmental cues signal the location of the upcoming reward.
 During the retrieval segment of the task (central arm), information about the start arm is no longer present, and thus activity that drives decision-making must be generated internally.
 This task makes it possible to dissociate the effects of theta phase–specific inhibition on encoding and retrieval processes by separating the cues to reward location from the time and location of the mouse's decision.

 Four mice were trained on this task over the course of 2 to 4 weeks.
 All mice expressed the gene for Cre-recombinase in parvalbumin-positive cells, to allow us to target expression of channelrhodopsin to these cells later in the experiment.
 In the last 5 days of training, all mice performed at levels significantly above chance (p<0.05, based on p.d.f. of binomial distribution with chance level of 0.5), with an average probability of correct response of 0.61 ± 0.05 (Figure 1B).
 In addition to improving their accuracy, mice also increased the speed at which they performed the task, to 1.49 ± 0.69 trials per minute during the last 5 days of training (Figure 1C).

-## Recruiting fast inhibition as a function of ongoing theta phase
+### Recruiting fast inhibition as a function of ongoing theta phase

 After at least 8 days of training, mice were implanted with a multielectrode array that targeted movable tetrodes and stationary fiber optic cables to hippocampus bilaterally.
 Two fiber optic cables (one per hemisphere) were implanted to a depth of 0.9 mm at the time of surgery.
-In the same procedure, we injected 1.0 µl of an adeno-associated virus carrying the gene for channelrhodopsin-2 (
+In the same procedure, we injected 1.0 µl of an adeno-associated virus carrying the gene for channelrhodopsin-2 (Nagel et al., 2003) into both sides of the brain, centered on CA1 approximately 1 mm posterior to the septal pole of hippocampus.
+Expression spread at least 2 mm along the septotemporal axis, covering most of dorsal CA1 as well as overlying cortex (Figure 2A).

 ![Figure 2.](https://cdn.elifesciences.org/articles/03061/elife-03061-fig2-v1.jpg)

 **Figure 2.:** (A) Expression of ChR2-EYFP throughout the dorsal hippocampus.
 Note the strong labeling in stratum pyramidale, indicative of dense PV+ projections in this layer.
 Bilateral fiber optic lesions are marked with white rectangles, centered at ∼2 mm posterior to bregma and ∼1.75 mm lateral to the midline.
 (B) Projection plot of peak heights from a CA1 electrode containing a well-isolated fast-spiking unit (blue) and a well-isolated regular-spiking unit (yellow).
 (C) Mean waveforms (with SD) for each tetrode channel for the same units as in panel B. (D) Raw, broadband trace for a single trial, aligned to the 10 ms light pulse.
 Four light-evoked spikes from the fast-spiking unit are clearly identifiable.
 (E) Peri-stimulus time histogram for the fast-spiking unit in B, C, and D, aligned to the start of each light pulse (N = 1106 pulses from one session).
 This unit responds with 3–4 spikes per stimulus, then remains silent for a period of ∼15 ms following light offset.
 (F) Peri-stimulus time histogram for the regular-spiking unit in B and C, aligned to the start of each light pulse (N = 1106 pulses from one session).
-This unit is silenced for ∼25 ms following light onset.DOI: http://dx.doi.org/10.7554/eLife.03061.004
+This unit is silenced for ∼25 ms following light onset.

 We waited at least 2 weeks for ChR2 expression levels to increase, during which we lowered electrodes toward the hippocampus and continued to train animals to criterion.
 During test sessions, we used a 465 nm LED light to drive parvalbumin-positive interneurons, which are primarily fast-spiking, soma-targeting basket and chandelier cells in the hippocampus (Pawelzik et al., 2002).
 All light pulses lasted 10 ms and had an irradiance of 50 mW/mm2 (∼2.5 mW from a 250 micron fiber optic cable).
 Individual pulses reliably elicited up to four spikes from well-isolated fast-spiking units (peak rate of 400 Hz, Figure 2B–E).
 Nearby regular-spiking units were inhibited for a period of 25 ms following light onset (Figure 2F), consistent with the known time constant of fast-spiking inhibition (Bartos et al., 2007).

 We combined optogenetic stimulation with closed-loop feedback in order to trigger inhibition at specific phases of theta.
-In each mouse (
+In each mouse (N = 4), an electrode with high theta power in the local field potential was chosen as the ‘trigger’ channel.
+The signals from these electrodes were filtered between 4 and 12 Hz in software.
+When the signal reached a local maximum or minimum, the software triggered a 10 ms light pulse delivered simultaneously to both implanted fiber optic cables (Figure 3A,B).
+A light pulse was delivered once per theta cycle as long as the mouse remained in the stimulation zone.
+The same trigger channel was used throughout the course of the experiment.

 ![Figure 3.](https://cdn.elifesciences.org/articles/03061/elife-03061-fig3-v1.jpg)

 **Figure 3.:** (A) Schematic of steps involved in delivering closed-loop feedback.
 An event occurs in the brain (bottom), which is detected and digitized by the Open Ephys recording hardware (left), and sent to software for analysis (top).
 When the target event is detected, the software activates an LED (right) which delivers light to brain via implanted fiber optic cables (bottom).
 (B) Examples of raw and theta-bandpassed LFP during baseline trials (top), peak-triggered stimulation trials (middle), and trough-triggered stimulation trials (bottom).
 Vertical blue bars indicate the time at which 10 ms light pulses occur on each cycle.
 (C) Distribution of delays between detection of the actual theta peak (purple) or trough (teal) and the time of stimulus delivery.
 (D) Distribution of actual theta phases at which stimulation occurred, for both peak (purple) and trough (teal) trials.
 Peak-triggered stimulation tends to occur during the falling phase of theta, whereas trough-triggered stimulation occurs around the actual trough and rising phase.
 Phase was calculated for data filtered offline between 4 and 12 Hz, to eliminate the phase delays inherent in online filtering.
 (E) Distribution of pulses per trial for the retrieval segment of the track.
 (F) Same as E, but for encoding segments of the track.
 (G) Occupancy times in different segments of the track for trials with retrieval-segment stimulation.
 Values for peak-triggered and trough-triggered stimulation are shown in purple and teal, respectively (mean ± SD for N = 4 mice; ** = occupancy time decreased significantly for one mouse, p<0.005, Wilcoxon rank sum test with Bonferroni correction).
 (H) Occupancy times in different segments of the track for trials with encoding-segment stimulation.
-Values for peak and trough-triggered stimulation are shown in purple and teal, respectively (mean ± SD for N = 4 mice; ** = occupancy time decreased significantly for one mouse, p<0.005; † = occupancy time increased significantly for one mouse, and decreased significantly for a different mouse, p<0.05; Wilcoxon rank sum test with Bonferroni correction).DOI: http://dx.doi.org/10.7554/eLife.03061.005
+Values for peak and trough-triggered stimulation are shown in purple and teal, respectively (mean ± SD for N = 4 mice; ** = occupancy time decreased significantly for one mouse, p<0.005; † = occupancy time increased significantly for one mouse, and decreased significantly for a different mouse, p<0.05; Wilcoxon rank sum test with Bonferroni correction).

 Within an individual session, stimulation was confined to the retrieval (middle arm) or encoding (sample arms) segments of the track (Figure 1A).
 In the retrieval segment, mice run toward the choice point.
 Stimulation in this region may affect the retrieval of stored information about reward location, but not encoding of information directly relevant for task performance.
 In the encoding segments, mice explore one of two sample arms.
 In these regions, stimulation could affect the encoding of available information about reward location.
 In both cases, however, the behavioral readout is the same: whether or not the mouse turned in the correct direction to retrieve the reward for that trial.